 Have you heard about hand pies?
-To me, it kind of seems like a real life, wholesome substitute for pop-tarts.
+To me, they kind of seem like real life, wholesome substitutes for pop-tarts.
 Make up a batch of hand pies the night before, and then stick one in every person’s hand as they leave for work and school the next morning.
 See?
 Hand pies.
 Tasty, quick, easy, and filling for breakfast.

-Now, these Pumpkin Spice Hand Pies.
-Mmmm.
-I mean – its pumpkin spice season right?
+Now, these Pumpkin Spice Hand Pies, mmmm.
+I mean, it’s pumpkin spice season right?
 What could be more festive and more perfect than to celebrate with an amazing breakfast your entire family can take on the go.
-Also, just in case you were wondering, these pumpkin hand pies make an excellent dessert as well, already portioned just right.
-And they are a little less messy than the Pumpkin Spice Latte Bread we love so much, so that’s hand pie another bonus.
+Also, just in case you were wondering, these pumpkin spice hand pies make an excellent dessert as well, already portioned just right.
+And they are a little less messy than the Pumpkin Spice Latte Bread we love so much, so that’s another hand pie bonus.

 - Preheat oven to 400 degrees Fahrenheit.